 Figure 2.1-6 illustrates the typical performance of direct percolation recharge projects located within the Edwards Aquifer recharge zone.
 The primary purpose of these recharge projects is to store flood flows and allow the water to percolate over time through cracks and fissures into the aquifer.
-The figure indicates that, for the historical period simulated, the recharge pool would be empty 70 percent of the time.
-Approximately 98 percent of the time, storage would be less than 50 percent of the design capacity.
+The figure indicates that, for the historical period simulated, the enhancement under average conditions at a unit cost of \$137/acft/yr.
+Recharge under drought conditions would be increased by 22,490 acft/yr at a unit cost of \$304/acft/yr.